aaronjohn2/AR-Ruler/README.md

 }
 ```

-You can get my [AR Ruler iOS app work](https://github.com/aaronjohn2/AR-Ruler) on GitHub.
 In conclusion the AR Ruler works pretty well.
 It is not perfect in some situations, such as in low lighting or when a surface is not entirely flat.
 Hence, the results wont be completely accurate all the time and since ARkit is still in its Beta Phase you're better off using a real ruler for now, to measure anything requiring high accuracy.